tbrowder/Date-Names/README.md

 SYNOPSIS
 ========

-## IMPORTANT NOTE: the hashes are not exported now in order to interfere
+## IMPORTANT NOTE: the modules hashes are no longer exported in order
-with the user's environment.
+## to avoid interference with the user's environment.

 ~~~perl6
 use Date::Names;